jjinking/designing-data-intensive/NOTES.md

 Twitter's challenge is to fan out

+Approach 1

 - Posts are easy
 - User home timeline require complex joining of db to list all posts by users who current user is following

+Approach 2

-- Twitter uses a caching method to enqueue new tweets to timeline queues per user
+- Use a caching method to enqueue new tweets to timeline queues per user
 - This involves more computing at write time rather than read time, since the rate of reads is much higher than rate of writes
-  - [jjinking] But if it's crucial to have fast reads, even if rate of reads is much lower, it might be better to do it this way
+  - [jjinking] But if it's crucial to have fast reads, even if read rate is much lower, it might be better to do it this way
+- Problem: Users with millions of followers require writes to millions of timelines
+- Requirement: deliver new posts within 5 seconds

+Approach 3

+- Hybrid method
+- Don't fan-out celeb tweets.
+Just fetch them when reading timeline, like, Approach 1